USING IRONWORD

 templateText = templateText.Replace("{{Email}}", email);

-// Create Word document
+// Create a new Word document and add the populated text

 WordDocument doc = new WordDocument();